Osaka Gay Travel

 Instagram-famous Dotonbori is just as beautiful in person as it looks online!
 Dotonbori is high on the list of most “instagramable” places in Japan!
 I fell in love with this area.
 The energy, the lights, the music and the peaceful river dividing it all kept me coming back.
 I’d say it’s the number one place to see in Osaka.

-Osaka Gay Travel: Visit a Cat Café
+Osaka Gay Travel Experiences: Visit a Cat Café

 There are a couple different cat cafés in Osaka, but I highly recommend Cat Café Cat Tail.
 I like this location because the cats seem more energetic and playful than those I’ve seen in other cafés.
 Sometimes the majority of cats in cat cafés are only interested in sleeping.
 Well, not here at Cat Tail!